robinagandhi/swa/pages/github.md

 ```

-For example, if my repository URL is `https://github.com/robinagandhi/hello-world.git` so the command to clone it will be:
+For example, my hello-world repository URL is `https://github.com/robinagandhi/hello-world.git` so the command to clone it will be:

 ```bash
 git clone https://github.com/robinagandhi/hello-world.git